-Teachers are the backbone of our education system.
+Teachers and support personnel are the backbone of our education system.
 They should be compensated fairly and given the tools they need to help students succeed.
 At the federal level, we should:

 - Repeal the WEP and the GPO (Windfall Elimination Provision and Government Pension Offset).
 No contributor should receive reduced benefits because of a career in public service as a school, state or local government employee.
 There is a bipartisan bill addressing the repeal of the WEP and GPO sitting on McConnell’s desk that he will not even put on the Senate floor for debate.

-- Ensure states cannot break existing contracts and slash previously pledged pension benefits for teachers and other public-sector employees.
+- Ensure states cannot break existing contracts and slash previously pledged pension benefits for educators and other public-sector employees.